jsbots/AutoFish/README.md

 - You can turn off all the "sleeping" and random values to make the bot work **2-3 times** faster.
 - If you want to use the bot with multiple windows don't forget to switch the game to **DirectX 11**.
 - [Supported keys for the bot](https://github.com/Krombik/keysender#keyboardbutton) *(except num's and Fs)*
-- If **Lunkers** bother you in Dragonflight, you might need to turn off sleeping or decrease it to around 0.5 - 5 seconds.
+- If **Lunkers** bother you in Retail, you might need to turn off sleeping or decrease it to around 0.5 - 5 seconds.

 ## Threshold :red_circle: